project-akri/akri/docs/extensibility.md

 ```

 ### Installing Akri with your new Configuration
 Before you can install Akri and apply your Nessie Configuration, you must first build both the Controller and Agent containers and push them to your own container repository.
-You can use any container registry to host your container repository.We are using the new [GitHub container registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
-If you want to enable GHCR, you can follow the [getting started guide](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry).
+You can use any container registry to host your container repository.

 We have provided makefiles for building and pushing containers for the various components of Akri.
 See the [development document](./development.md) for example make commands and details on how to install the prerequisites needed for cross-building Akri components.
 First, you need build containers used to cross-build Rust x64, run the following (after installing cross):